kitoki/kitoki.github.io/_posts/C notes for professional.md

 int x = 0xaf; /* hexadecimal constants (base16) */
 int X = 0XAf; /* (letters 'a' through 'f' (case insensitive) represent 10 through 15) */
 ```
-Decimal constants are always signed.
-Hexadecimal constants start with 0x or 0X and octal constants start just with

-a^0.
-The latter two are signed or unsigned depending on whether the value fits into the signed type or not.
+Decimal constants are always `signed`.
+Hexadecimal constants start with `0x` or `0X` and `octal` constants start just with a `0`.
+The latter two are `signed` or `unsigned` depending on whether the value fits into the signed type or not.

 ```c
 /* suffixes to describe width and signedness : */